 Where: Crosthwaite, Lyth Valley, Cumbria, LA8 8HR

 What: A traditional pub and B&B in the heart of Cumbria’s Lyth Valley.
 Old slate, dark wood, and exposed beams make up the interior, while outside backs on to the stunning surrounding hills of the Lyth Valley.
-The food is incredible, offering traditional British meals (think hunks of steak or roast cod loin), and this year The Punch Bowl has been awarded ‘Cumbria Dining Pub of the Year’ in The Good Pub Guide 2015 and 2016.
+The food is incredible, offering traditional British meals (think hunks of steak or roast cod loin), and last year The Punch Bowl was awarded ‘Cumbria Dining Pub of the Year’ in The Good Pub Guide 2015 and 2016.
 Visit the website here.

 The Village Pub